nl3wanglab/PIE-Survey-App/README.md

 ### Result calculation

 The logic for the result calculation is implemented in the `app.py` file.
-The raw and calculated results are saved as an excel file in the `static/saves` directory.
+The raw submission data as well as calculated results are saved in an excel file in the `static/saves` directory.